A Free from Harm Fact Sheet | Download as a pdf

 - 1 pound of cheese requires 10 or more pounds of milk.
 1 gallon of ice cream requires 12 pounds of whole milk.
 1 pound of butter requires 21 pounds of milk.
 So it’s easy to see how the contaminants in milk become highly concentrated in other dairy products. — Dairy MAX, The National Dairy Council

 How about dairy alternatives?

-As science challenges long-standing nutritional claims about cow’s milk, manufacturer’s have responded with a whole host of alternatives—from soy to almond, rice, hemp and coconut—with new types of milk cropping up all the time.
-Most are fortified with the same nutrients fortified in dairy milk, such as calcium and vitamin D. Even Dean Foods, one of the word’s largest industrial dairy interests, had the foresight to purchase the Silk brand from Whitewave and has come to dominate the soy milk industry.
+As science increasingly challenges long-standing nutritional claims about cow’s milk, manufacturer’s have responded with a host of alternatives—from soy to almond, rice, hemp and coconut—with new types of non-dairy milk cropping up all the time.
+Most are fortified with the same nutrients found in fortified dairy milk, such as calcium and vitamin D. Even Dean Foods, one of the world’s largest industrial dairy interests, had the foresight to purchase the Silk brand from Whitewave and has come to dominate the soy milk industry.

 For nutritional information, diet plans and strategies, recipes and product suggestions, check out these trusted information websites:

 - nutritionfacts.org, a leading web resource on plant based nutrition with lots of informational videos